oh-kay-blanket/git-reference/README.md

 You can also add this to the package.json scripts: "deploy": "git subtree push --prefix dist origin gh-pages"

 #### Custom domain
-`gh-pages -d build --cname custom-domain.com`
+`gh-pages -d dist --cname learncryptic.com`

 Can use this if having trouble: `git push origin --delete gh-pages`